socool728/WebRTC-Video-Chat/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the MiroTalk Open Source Conduct Committee at ossconduct.mirotalk@gmail.com.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the Talking App.
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
 The committee is obligated to maintain confidentiality with regard to the reporter of an incident.
 Further details of specific enforcement